By Audley USA specialist Beth

 Take the trail to Artist Point

-The 3.2 km (two mile) round trip to Artist Point is a relatively easy walk that gives you fantastic views, without the crowds.
+The 3.2 km (two mile) round trip to Artist Point is a relatively easy hike that gives you fantastic views, without the crowds.
 The trail starts from the Tunnel View platform, which looks out across Yosemite Valley.

-While Tunnel View is a fantastic vantage point — views take in the granite hulk of El Capitan, Half Dome and Bridalveil Falls — it’s a popular stop for coach parties and photographers.
+While Tunnel View is a fantastic vantage point — views take in the granite hulk of El Capitan, Half Dome and Bridalveil Fall — it’s a popular stop for coach parties and photographers.
 Take the rocky Pohono Trail and head uphill, clambering over a fallen tree or two along the way as you ascend 150 m (500 ft).

-Once I’d turned onto the old stagecoach road and headed towards Artist Point itself, I found the hikers thinned out.
+Once I’d turned onto the old stagecoach road and headed toward Artist Point itself, I found the hikers thinned out.
 I was left in peace to look at other Yosemite landmarks not visible from Tunnel View, such as the slender Ribbon Falls near El Capitan.

 The hike there and back takes around an hour.
 At sunset, the view from Artist Point is particularly impressive as the valley is bathed in a warm orange glow.

 Situated in the lesser-explored northwest of the park, just over an hour’s drive from Yosemite Valley, this is Yosemite’s largest body of water.
 The surrounding sheer-sided cliffs feature two of North America’s tallest waterfalls — Wapama and Tueeulala.

 There are various walking trails here, but I recommend the two hour, 8 km (five mile) round trip to Wapama Falls.
 The trail has moderate inclines and declines, but you don’t need a high fitness level.

 Starting from O'Shaughnessy Dam, you’ll follow the reservoir’s shoreline, taking in views over the smooth blue water, with gray rock rising vertically on all sides.